Smatek1001/AI_DnD/Characters/PCs/Vaelin_Shadowleaf.md

 - The Faceless Art - book looted from [[Characters/NPCs/Silas_Inkfinger|Silas]]
 	- subject: disguise and deception
 - [[Items/Bone_and_Silver_Stylus|Bone and Silver Stylus]]
+- Acquired an additional crowbar from the Old Fishery incident. - gave to Finch

 ### Gold/Currency:
 * 15 gp